miladrahimi/phprouter/README.md

 } catch (RouteNotFoundException $e) {
     $router->getPublisher()->publish(new EmptyResponse(404));
 } catch (Throwable $e) {
-    // your controller exceptions...
+    // other execptions...
 }
 ```

-The router also throws following exceptions:
+PhpRouter also throws the following exceptions:

-* `RouteNotFoundException` if cannot find any route for the user request.
+* `RouteNotFoundException` if PhpRouter cannot find any route that matches the user request.
-* `InvalidControllerException` if the controller is neither callable nor class method.
+* `InvalidControllerException` if PhpRouter cannot invoke the controller.
-* `InvalidMiddlewareException` if the middleware is neither callable nor an instance of `Middleware`.
+* `InvalidMiddlewareException` if PhpRouter cannot invoke the middleware.

 The `RouteNotFoundException` should be considered `404 Not found` error.

-The `InvalidControllerException` and `InvalidMiddlewareException` exceptions should never be thrown, they should be considered `500 Internal Error` if these exceptions be thrown.
+The `InvalidControllerException` and `InvalidMiddlewareException` exceptions should never be thrown normally, so they should be considered `500 Internal Error`.

 ## License

-PhpRouter is initially created by [Milad Rahimi](http://miladrahimi.com) and released under the [MIT License](http://opensource.org/licenses/mit-license.php).
+PhpRouter is initially created by [Milad Rahimi](https://miladrahimi.com) and released under the [MIT License](http://opensource.org/licenses/mit-license.php).